 Many people are initially drawn to meditation in hopes of finding a more peaceful, less stressful life.
 Science has proven that consistent meditation practice can reduce stress over time, but there’s a lot more to the practice than cultivating a relaxed mental state.
-Skillful mindfulness meditation brings us into intimate contact with thoughts and habitual patterns that are usually hidden from our everyday awareness, the very thoughts at the root of our suffering.
+Skillful mindfulness meditation brings us into intimate contact with the thoughts and habitual patterns of craving that are usually hidden from our everyday awareness, the very thoughts at the root of our suffering.
 This practice opens the door to a gradual release from the patterns that bind us; it is nothing short of the path to liberation.

 Through meditation and awareness practices, most of us uncover habitual reactive thoughts of one kind or another, old conditioned patterns that are usually set into motion by specific events.
 Something may go wrong on the job, a loved one makes a critical comment, or a sensitive email or phone call isn’t returned.
 If one of these events hit a trigger point, we may find ourselves drowning in a flood of thoughts about our inadequacy, our failure to live up to some kind of standard we have set for ourselves, or what we believe the world “out there” expects from us.
-Without mindfulness, these thoughts can begin to grow and strengthen until we fall into a state of intense anxiety or even depression.
+Without mindfulness, these self-referencing thoughts can begin to grow and strengthen until we fall into a state of intense anxiety or even depression.